-- CMRJ698 Separate Comprehensive Examination (0 semester hours) Taken once all other requirements have been met. - CMRJ699 Master's Capstone Seminar in Criminal Justice (3 semester hours) Taken once all other requirements have been met.
+• CMRJ699 - Master's Capstone Seminar in Criminal Justice (3 semester hours) - Taken once all other requirements have been met.
 The Capstone Seminar will satisfy 3 semester hours of an elective requirement.

 Master of Arts in Emergency and Disaster Management

 This degree provides students with graduate level knowledge and associated critical thinking/decision making involved in planning, management, relief, and recovery for, in, and from public crises.
 As a core of study, students will be exposed to the history, theory, planning, management, response, relief, recovery, economics, and specific cases associated with public emergencies, disasters, and catastrophes.
 Included in the curriculum are natural, technical, and human-induced crises.